SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

 > [!NOTE]
 > All Bronze Guardians have a base Attack Power determined by the first D6 roll when animated, and base Hit Points determined by the second D6 roll.

-#### ♣️ The Shielding Sovereign (Queen of Clubs)

-*A paragon of protection, this Bronze Guardian is a living fortress, shielding her allies from harm and absorbing blows that would fell lesser beings.*

-[//]: # (Visual prompt: A tall, elegant female golem made of dark, polished stone, with glowing green energy emanating from her hands, forming a protective barrier.
-Stylized, fantasy art style.)

-**Special Ability: Aegis of the Realm**

-*   **Cost:** 2 Elixir Oil
-*   **Effect:**
-    *   The Shielding Sovereign can interpose herself between an attacking Golem and its target (another friendly Golem or the player).
-    *   She absorbs all damage from the attack, redirecting it from the original target to herself.
-    *   This ability can be used once per turn, making her a crucial defensive asset.
-    *   She cannot use this ability to protect Armored Kings, as their royal decree dictates they must face challenges head-on.
-*   When a 12 is rolled, she can use this ability twice, a perfect reflection of her unwavering resolve.

-> [!TIP]
-> Use the Shielding Sovereign to protect your most valuable Golems or to safeguard yourself from a devastating attack.
-Her presence can turn the tide of battle, allowing your forces to survive and conquer.

-#### ♠️ The Tactical Artificer (Queen of Spades)

-*A master of battlefield manipulation, this Bronze Guardian can reshape the very essence of her Golem underlings, sacrificing one to empower another.*

-[//]: # (Visual prompt: A sleek, dark grey female golem with glowing blue runes, holding a smaller, deactivated golem in one hand and transferring energy to a larger, more powerful golem with the other.
-Abstract, fantasy art style.)

-**Special Ability: Transmute Golem**

-*   **Cost:** 2 Souls
-*   **Effect:**
-    *   The Tactical Artificer can dismantle a friendly Jack, absorbing its essence and transferring its power to another friendly Golem.
-    *    The sacrificed Jack is removed from the field.
-    *    The targeted Golem receives a bonus to its Attack Power and Hit Points equal to the sacrificed Jack's current stats.
-	* Any special abilities of the sacrificed Jack are lost, its essence re-forged into pure power.
-	* When this ability is used, the targeted Golem must turn to face the opponent, indicating its altered state.
-It will cost one more of its primary resource to reactivate its abilities.
-	* Alternatively, she can discard the targeted Golem, drawing a random card from an opponent's hand as a tactical maneuver, disrupting their plans.
-* When an 11 is rolled, she may transmute a friendly Queen as well, a testament to her mastery over Golem creation.

-> [!TIP]
-> Employ the Tactical Artificer to strengthen your most powerful Golems, creating unstoppable juggernauts.
-Be strategic in your sacrifices, choosing the right moment to reshape your forces for maximum impact.

-#### ♥️ The Inspirational Liege (Queen of Hearts)
-*A beacon of hope and courage, this Bronze Guardian inspires her allies to fight with unmatched fervor, bolstering their strength and resilience.*

-[//]: # (Visual prompt: A radiant, white stone female golem with glowing red accents, standing tall and emanating a warm, inspiring aura.
-Realistic, fantasy art style.)

-**Special Ability: Royal Boon**
-* **Cost:** 1 Soul, 1 Essence Grain
-* **Effect:**
-	* While the Inspirational Liege is active, all friendly Golems within her aura of influence receive a +1 bonus to both their Attack Power and Hit Points.
-	* This bonus is lost if she is defeated or if another friendly Golem is animated, as her focus shifts to the new arrival.
-	* *Her presence elevates the entire army, turning even the lowliest Stone Sentinel into a formidable warrior.*
-* When a 12 is rolled, the bonus is increased to +2, a glorious testament to her inspiring might.
-> [!TIP]
-> Keep the Inspirational Liege safe and surrounded by your forces to maximize her impact.
-Her ability to strengthen your entire army makes her a high-priority target for your opponents, so protect her well.
-#### ♦️ The Explosive Artillerist (Queen of Diamonds)
-*A master of explosive ordnance, this Bronze Guardian can unleash devastating area-of-effect attacks, clearing the battlefield of enemy forces with calculated detonations.*

-[//]: # (Visual prompt: A medium-sized, agile-looking female golem made of multifaceted, gem-like stone, with glowing yellow energy emanating from her hands as she prepares to hurl a large, unstable-looking bomb.
-Dynamic, fantasy art style.)

-**Special Ability: Strategic Bombardment**
-* **Cost:** 2 Essence Grain
-* **Effect:**
-	* *The Explosive Artillerist can create and deploy powerful bombs, dealing 3 damage to all enemy Golems and properties in an area.
-	* By expending an additional **Essence Grain**, she can enhance the bomb's power, adding its current Attack Power to the base damage.
-This enhanced damage is then divided equally among all targets.
-	* If the divided damage results in a fraction of 0.5 or greater, round up to the nearest whole number.
-If the fraction is less than 0.5, round down.
-	* *Her explosive might can quickly turn the tide of battle, decimating enemy ranks and leaving their properties in ruins.*
-* When an 11 is rolled, the cost is reduced to 1 **Essence Grain**, allowing for a rapid and devastating barrage.

-> [!TIP]
-> Utilize the Explosive Artillerist to clear out clusters of enemy Golems or to weaken fortified positions.
-Her area-of-effect attacks are particularly effective against swarms of weaker foes, leaving your opponents' forces in disarray.and Hit Points equal to the sacrificed Jack'

 ---
 ## The Royal Guard: Champions of the Crown (Kings)